-The PeopleClues® assessments are no longer offered by Creative Organizational Design but we have many other products which are similar and available for your use.
+The PeopleClues® assessments are no longer offered by Creative Organizational Design but we have many other products which are similar.

 PeopleClues® tests provide more effective decision making, training and development and strategic workforce planning.
 These tests help to measure people for their unique personality characteristics, cognitive abilities and attitudes.
 These measurements are then available from screening to hiring and on-boarding, lateral moves and promotions, training and coaching, and leadership identification and development.